michalc/projections/README.md

 ## What does this do?

-By dragging a point on the map, the world is rotated before the (spherical) Mercator projection is applied.
+It shows the world using a spherical Mercator projection, but allows the world to be rotated first, by dragging.

 ## Why do this?